Lentils Fertility & Soil

 Fig. 1: Lentil at flowering stage.
 This is when the highest rate of nutrient uptake is likely to occur in a lentil crop.

-Lentil tends to have lower nutrient uptake rates and amounts than pea (Malhi et al., 2007).
+Lentils tend to have lower nutrient uptake rates and amounts than peas (Malhi et al., 2007).
 This translates to lower nutrient demands and, therefore, lower nutrient uptake and removal rates.

 A study from Melfort, Saskatchewan, in 1998 and 1999 found that the highest rates of nutrient uptake in lentil occurred between 66 and 85 days after emergence (DAE), around the flowering or seed fill stage (fig. 1, fig. 2).
 Peak biomass accumulation rates occurred between 42 and 56 DAE, or around the bud formation stage (Malhi et al., 2007).